ahelme/sunset-boulevard-terminal-theme/README.md

 ## Inspiration

-*"I am big!
-It's the pictures that got small."* - Norma Desmond
+Drawing electric energy from driving down Sunset Boulevard at magic hour, a bit of gloom and salt stink from the Venice canals on your way to the beach, pulled towards the dying sun drenching the sky above a murky night-ocean, with downtown glinting and the hills lurking behind your back, and a little Moonlight on the mind.

-This theme draws inspiration from the golden age of Hollywood, the magic hour photography of Los Angeles, and the electric energy of Sunset Boulevard itself.
-It's designed for developers who appreciate both beauty and functionality in their daily tools.
+Designed for developers who appreciate a little mood in a long coding session, and the eye-comfort of warm-toned text.

 ---